Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Labor market and refugees in Austria

 At the same time, Austria maintains more flexible rules for certain types of employment, particularly seasonal work.
 Tourism and agriculture sectors rely heavily on short-term labor with limited skill requirements and are exempt from some of the more strict occupational requirements.
 Seasonal employment contracts can be issued for up to six months, and hiring rules allow for easier labor market access for non-EU nationals, including third-country seasonal workers.
 These laws create a structural environment in which sectors open to seasonal work, such as the hospitality sector, become especially relevant for migrant workers and refugees entering the Austrian labor market for the first time.

-Similar to other countries, e.g. Switzerland \citep{ahrens2024} and Germany \citep{hauptmann2022beschaeftigung}, the hospitality sector is hence an important entry point for refugees who have received asylum or subsidiary protection in Austria, with approximately 25\% of refugees' employment in their first year concentrated in this sector.
-Austria’s hospitality industry is geographically particularly concentrated in the Alps and along major lakes, with employment peaking during the winter ski season and the summer tourism season.The tourism and hospitality sector accounts for a significant share of GDP and employment (both around 5-6\%; \citealp{bundesministerium_wirtschaft}).
-In general, refugee employment is quite segregated in a few industries.
-For example, 75\% of refugee employment is comprised in only ten two-digit industries.
-The same industries account for only one third of employment in Austria.
+Similar to other countries, e.g. Switzerland \citep{ahrens2024} and Germany \citep{hauptmann2022beschaeftigung}, the hospitality sector is an important entry point for refugees in Austria, with approximately 25\% of their first-year employment concentrated in this sector.
+The tourism and hospitality sector overall accounts for a significant share of GDP and employment (both around 5-6\%; \citealp{bundesministerium_wirtschaft}).
+Austria's hospitality industry is geographically concentrated in alpine regions and along major lakes, with employment driven by two distinct seasonal peaks: a winter season centered on ski tourism running roughly from December to March, and a summer season peaking between June and August.
+This pronounced seasonality creates substantial within-year variation in labor demand.
+More broadly, refugee employment in Austria is highly concentrated: 75\% is concentrated in only ten two-digit industries, compared to one third of overall Austrian employment in the same industries.